 Man charged with murder after stabbing near London’s Oxford Street

-Li Hunan, 60, of Woodfield Gardens, New Malden, south London, will appear at Croydon Magistrates’ Court on Wednesday charged with murder.
+Li Hunan, 60, of Woodfield Gardens, New Malden, south London, appeared at Croydon Magistrates’ Court on Wednesday charged with murder.

+The case was sent for trial at the Old Bailey, where Hunan is scheduled to appear on September 14.

+Only a Crown court judge can decide on bail when the charge is murder.

 At 11.40am on Monday, police were called to reports of a stabbing in Poland Street.